andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 - Except for 1 and 2, numerals are not inflected for gender, as opposed to Standard Arabic.

-- 1--2 are used only for emphasis or contrast, or when ordering in restaurants and the like (*etneen shaay* ‘two tea’).
+- 1--2 are used only for emphasis or contrast, or when ordering in restaurants and the like (*etneen shaay* ‘two tea’, see also [Dual](#dual)).
 Otherwise, the lone noun in singular or dual is used (*ktaab* '[a/one] book'; *ktabeen* 'two books').
 1 and 2 are the only numerals that inflect for gender.

 - 3--10 have a special form with a final *-t* when used with one of three following nouns: